Last revision: 10/03/2023

 How to use this document

-This document can be used when the directors or the members of the company have made decisions relating to the running, organization, structure etc. of the company.
+This document can be used when the directors or the members of a company have made decisions relating to the company. of the company.
+These decisions may include, a change of the company's name, change of business address, change of objects of the company, allotment of company shares financing, increase or reduction of the company's share capital.

 How to modify the template